Gonglab-THU/RelaVDEP/README.md

 python 3_construct_library.py  --fasta relavdep/data/target_sequence/TARGET.fasta --mutants outputs/TARGET/mutants.csv --output outputs/TARGET/ --cutoff cutoff
 ```

-Here, `cutoff` was provided in step 2.
+Here, the fitness cutoff (`--cutoff`) is obtained in step 2.

 Run `python 3_construct_library.py -h` to get optional arguments.
 After completing this step, the following files will be obtained:

 - `library.csv`: **Optimized mutant library (the final result containing recommended mutants)**
+- `library.png`: Distribution of the selected mutants in 2D space
 - `frequency.png`: Mutation frequency of the selected mutants
-- `library.png`: Distribution of the selected mutants in 2D space

 We provide the zero-shot version of [SPIRED-Stab](https://www.nature.com/articles/s41467-024-51776-x) as a filter to predict stability ($\Delta\Delta G$ & $\Delta T_m$) and foldability ($pLDDT$) for mutant library.
-Additionally, we recommend installing [ESMFold](https://www.science.org/doi/10.1126/science.ade2574)/[OpenFold](https://www.nature.com/articles/s41592-024-02272-z) as extra filters to further enhance the reliability of evaluation results.
-The scripts for performing ESMFold and OpenFold predictions (`eval_esmfold.py` & `eval_openfold.py`) have been provided in the `scripts/` as reference.
+Additionally, we recommend using [ESMFold](https://www.science.org/doi/10.1126/science.ade2574) and [OpenFold](https://www.nature.com/articles/s41592-024-02272-z) as extra filters to further enhance the reliability of evaluation results.

 ## Acknowledgements
-We adapted some codes from SPIRED-Fitness, OpenFold and ESMFold.
+We adapted some codes from SPIRED-Fitness and other projects.
 We thank the authors for their impressive work.
 1. Chen, Y., Xu, Y., Liu, D., Xing, Y., & Gong, H. (2024).
 An end-to-end framework for the prediction of protein structure and fitness from single sequence.
 Nature Communications, 15(1), 7400. doi:10.1038/s41467-024-51776-x
 2. Ahdritz, G., Bouatta, N., Floristean, C., Kadyan, S., Xia, Q., Gerecke, W., … AlQuraishi, M. (2024).
 OpenFold: retraining AlphaFold2 yields new insights into its learning mechanisms and capacity for generalization.
 Nature Methods, 21(8), 1514–1524. doi:10.1038/s41592-024-02272-z
 3. Lin, Z., Akin, H., Rao, R., Hie, B., Zhu, Z., Lu, W., … Rives, A. (2023).
 Evolutionary-scale prediction of atomic-level protein structure with a language model.
 Science (New York, N.Y.), 379(6637), 1123–1130. doi:10.1126/science.ade2574.
+4. Duvaud, W., & Hainaut, A. (2019).
+MuZero General: Open Reimplementation of MuZero.
+GitHub repository.
+GitHub. https://github.com/werner-duvaud/muzero-general